Charlie-Chows/Lttle_Taco_Shop/README.md

 # Lttle_Taco_Shop
-This is a Restaurant page design
+This is a Restaurant page design.